4GeeksAcademy/cybersecurity-syllabus/semana1-fundamentos-de-ciberseguridad.md/hardware-basics.md

 It is the memory that stores information, temporarily and quickly, so that the computer can use it at the moment.
 Its storage capacity is measured in units called *gigabytes *****(**GB**).
 The larger the amount of RAM, the faster the computer can run.
 For example, to open and use several programs at once.
 The contents of the RAM memory are deleted as soon as the computer is turned off because it does not store data (files, videos, programs, etc.), but retains information about the actions being performed with that data.
 It does not store the file or the program itself, but the information to execute it.

-The ram memories can be DDR2, DDR3, DDR4 and DDR5 and will depend on the type of ram slots or ports that the motherboard has.
+The RAMs can be DDR2, DDR3, DDR4, and DDR5 and will depend on the type of RAM slots or ports that the motherboard has.

 - Internal Memory ROM